SallyRagab/Survey-form/README.md

 # Survey-form
 My third project from freeCodeCamp.
 It's a survey form to gather feedbacks from users.

-- HTML5 is used to layout the structure and CSS3 is used for styling and aligning items.
+- HTML5 is used to layout the structure and CSS3 is used for styling and aligning items
-- Media queries are used to make the form responsive for all kinds of devices.
+- Media queries are used to make the form responsive for all kinds of devices
-- Bootstrap is not used though